mansoorcheema/segan_pytorch/README.md

 ```bash
 mkdir -p clean_trainset_wav_16k
 ```
-Move to the directoy containing the clean wav files, assuming they were extracted to `clean_trainset_wav` and downsample to 16 khz using the following commands
+Move to the directory containing the clean wav files, assuming they were extracted to `clean_trainset_wav` and downsample to 16 khz using the following commands
 ```bash
 cd clean_trainset_wav
 ls *.wav | while read name; do